 Explore the high country with an experienced guide and traverse the private farmland of Mt Earnslaw Station.
 Your informative guide offers a variety of options for exploring the high country, including a visit to the gold-mining town of Glenorchy in Paradise Valley.

-If you come to Glenorchy you must include a tour on the Dart River with the jet boat!
+If you come to Glenorchy you must include a Dart River jet boat tour!
 However, you have to secure your spot for the Dart River boat tour because they sell out quickly.
 Hop on a jet boat to explore the Dart river and then paddle your way through Mount Aspiring National Park in an inflatable canoe.
 Hotel pickup and drop-off plus picnic lunch and all equipment are included.

 The perfect day tour to Glenorchy including several Lord of the Rings filming locations on the road to Paradise.
 You don’t have to worry about driving the winding roads as your driver will do that for you.
 Experience the cute sleepy town of Glenorchy with its stunning views.